Skip to content

 Finance (Supergenius Breakthroughs) — Regenerative finance provides the capital that cooperative institutions need to scale.
 Impact investing, quadratic funding, cooperative banking, and programmable treasuries are the financial infrastructure of the Supersociety.

-Productivity (Supermind Innovations) — The Genius process — Current, Desired, Actions, Results — applies at the collective level as well as the individual level.
+Productivity (Supermind Superpowers) — The Genius process — Current, Desired, Actions, Results — applies at the collective level as well as the individual level.
 Teams, communities, and institutions all benefit from systematic assessment of where they are, where they want to go, what actions to take, and how to measure results.

-Where We Are: March 2026
+Where We Are: May 2026

 The Supersociety is not a future vision.
 It is a present reality with measurable indicators: